vppillai/h3Docs/system/net/docs/interface.md

 **Description**

-This function ensures that the Networking service is able to execute its state machine to process any messages and invoke the user callback for any events.
+This function ensures that the Net system service is able to execute its state machine to process any messages and invoke the user callback for any events.

 **Precondition**